ohong/keep-thinking/questions/naval-history.md

 ---

 ### Question Q4
-Question: True or False — The Japanese battleship Yamato carried the heaviest naval artillery ever mounted on a warship.
+Question: Which battleship carried the heaviest naval artillery ever mounted on a warship?
+Options:
+- A) Yamato
+- B) USS Iowa
+- C) Bismarck
+- D) HMS Vanguard
-Answer: True
+Answer: A
 Explanation: Yamato and her sister Musashi mounted 18.1-inch guns, the largest caliber ever fitted to a battleship, surpassing all contemporary navies.

 ---